1. notice

 's all have associativity, commutativity, and distributivity

-completeness [completeness-real]
+[completeness-real] completeness

 [exact-bound] Least-upper-bound property